tombensve/APS/README.md

 Do note that APS needs a clustered Vert.x and will create/join such on startup.
 It can however be told to start a non clustered Vert.x by system property on start.
 This can be useful when running in test.
 Some of the APS tests actually does this (VertxProvider bundle do some things that requires a cluster, and will thus produce a warnig when Vert.x is started in unclusetered mode.
 Those functions are however not used by the test in that case, but you get the warning).

-About testing: APS provide a testing tool called APSRuntime.
-It actually implements a primitive APS level OSGi container but without classloading (as mentioned above), using junit classpaths instead.
+APSRuntime is also used for unit tests.
+It actually implements a primitive APS level OSGi container but without classloading (as mentioned above), using junit classpaths instead when used for testing.
 So most tests run as they would in a real deployment and thus also starts Vert.x.
 This could cause problems if multiple builds are run concurrently on the same machine, like in a Jenkins for example.
 But if Vert.x is run unclustered it would probably work if HTTP service tests and similar use random ports.
 There is no good support for that yet in APS.
-I'm also considering trying to run tests within docker containers, but that would require a Docker installation on the machine you are building on.

 ----

 [JPMS](JPMS.md)

-I have decided to stick with OSGi for APS but make it build and run on JDK 9+ (It currently runs on JDK 11).
-It is going to be interesting to see what the OSGi people will do (probably nothing since JPMS is simply not compatible with OSGi).
-Indifferent from OSGi, JPMS does not seem to support private in-module third party library dependencies, while OSGi even supports exporting packages from private internal dependencies.
-And this does not require these external jars to be provided externally.
-Just deploy your bundle and they will be available.

 ----